Gamma-secretase allosteric modulation as preventive therapy in Alzheimer’s Disease

 All of these are characteristic of AD (PMID37708272).

-We will treat this model in collaboration with a contractor with a newly developed compound to demonstrate that this GAM can prevent AD pathology in a safe and effective way.
+We will treat this model in collaboration with a contractor using a newly developed compound to demonstrate that this GAM can prevent AD pathology in a safe and effective way.

 The experiments aim to support the concept that GAM can be developed as preventative medication in both sporadic and familial AD and to bring the compound forward to clinical trialing.